UTA-NURES/AtomicHScattering/README.md

+# Atomic T and H Cross Section Calculator

 This package can be used to evaluate the cross sections for elastic and inelastic scattering of cold atomic hydrogen and tritium.

 It accompanies the paper:

+## Reference
+If you use this code, please cite the paper:

 "Elastic and Spin-Changing Cross Sections of Spin-Polarized Atomic Tritium" M.G.
 Elliot and B.J.P.
 Jones

-(University of Texas at Arlington)
+## Structure

 The source code is in the /src/ folder, and the /examples/ folder contains a set of Jupyter notebooks that illustrate the use of code for various calculations.

+## Examples

-The examples provided are the following:
+The examples provided with the codeare the following:

 **Elastic Cross Section**
 Calculate the elastic scattering dd->dd cross section as a function of magnetic field and temperature